cdoublev/css/doc/README.md

 Validating a value in the context, before or after matching its definition, often requires traversing the parse tree to access a sibling or parent node.
 For example, there must be a whitespace preceding `+` and `-` in `<calc-sum>`.
 So if it is omitted, the validation action associated to the node representing `+` or `-` must return an error if its parent node represents `<calc-sum>`.

 Other grammar rules require modifying the value definition.
-For example, math functions must support at least 32 arguments, which means the default value (20) of the `#` multiplier of `<calc-sum>` must be overridden.
+For example, calculation functions must support at least 32 arguments, which means the default value (20) of the `#` multiplier of `<calc-sum>` must be overridden.
 Similarly, `#` must be ignored at the top-level of a production rule for a property value range.

 Finally, the context representation must allow determining the input token marking the end of the parsed node value.
 It must be hierarchical, to determine which of a function or block is the closest context, like in `fn([a])` and `[fn(a)]`.